 It is important to take vitamin D while you are trying to conceive and continue once you are pregnant.

 CoQ10is a naturally occurring antioxidant produced in the body, and it plays a crucial role in energy production inside our cells’ mitochondria.
 A woman’s oocytes (egg cells) contain more mitochondria than any other cell in the body and therefore require a lot of CoQ10.

 As we age, our levels of CoQ10 naturally decrease.
 This may contribute to the fact that an older woman’s eggs are less efficient at producing energy.
-This can lead to poorer fertilization and early miscarriage.
+This can lead to poorer fertilization.

 Melatonin is an antioxidant and natural hormone made by the pineal gland.
 It regulates circadian rhythm, our body’s ‘built-in’ sleep/wake cycle.
 Many people take melatonin to help them sleep better at night.